openvinotoolkit/open_model_zoo/models/intel/face-landmarks-98-detection-0001/description/face-98-landmarks-detection-0001.md

 ## Outputs

 The net outputs three blobs:
-  * `3148` of shape `B, 98, 64, 48` containing location heatmaps for keypoints of all types.
+  * `3148` of shape `1, 98, 64, 48` containing location heatmaps for keypoints of all types.
 Locations that are filtered out by non-maximum suppression algorithm have negated values assigned to them.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.